gabonator/LA104/readme.md

       - test13_mp3 - mp3 player gui application, works with MD_YX5300 module
       - test15_charmap - shows ASCII character table used by OS
     - hybrid - run any application as OSX native app for debugging and designing layouts
+  - this list wasn't updated for longer time

 ![Hybrid app on mac OSX](resources/hybridmp3.png)